Canada teen murder suspects died in 'suicides by gunfire': Police

 However, police said there are "strong indications" that they had been alive for a few days since last being seen near the town of Gillam, Manitoba - which had sparked a massive police search of the area.

-Police are conducting a forensic analysis of two firearms located with the teens in order to confirm that they were used in the British Columbia murders.
+The Royal Canadian Mounted Police (RCMP) said they are conducting a forensic analysis of two firearms located with the teens in order to confirm that these were used in the British Columbia murders.